kortov/pi-midi-host/README.md

 Use these alias to quickly manage your midi setup:
 - `midi`: show connected midi devices
-- `connect`: reconnect all midi devices
+- `connectmidi`: reconnect all midi devices

 ## How to connect bluetooth keyboards